Maxus Terron 9: Australia

-Marketed as the LDV Terron 9 and the LDV eTerron 9 for electric variants, it went on sale in Australia on 30 June 2025, offered in two trim levels: Origin and Evolve.
+Marketed as the LDV Terron 9 and the LDV eTerron 9 for electric variants, it went on sale in Australia on June 30, 2025, offered in two trim levels: Origin and Evolve.

-The diesel variant is also sold under the MG U9 nameplate by MG Motor.
+The diesel model is also sold under the MGU9 nameplate by MG Motor and was launched in Australia on September 22, 2025.
 It is offered in three trims: Explore, Explore X, and Explore Pro.
-The MG U9 introduces a powered “Smart Hatch” mid-gate and MultiFold seating system that allow the cabin and tub to merge into a continuous load area, as well as a powered multi-step tailgate with built-in folding steps for easier access.
+The MGU9 introduces a powered “Smart Hatch” mid-gate and MultiFold seating system that allow the cabin and tub to merge into a continuous load area, as well as a powered multi-step tailgate with built-in folding steps for easier access.
+In June 2026, the Black Edition model was made available in strictly limited numbers, features black exterior accents.
+In September 2026, the EV model was introduced for the MGU9 as the flagship variant.

 New Zealand

-The LDV Terron 9 was launched in New Zealand on 12 June 2025, in the sole Elite variant.
+The LDV Terron 9 was launched in New Zealand on June 12, 2025, in the sole Elite variant.

 Africa

 South Africa

-The LDV Terron 9 was launched in South Africa on 1 September 2025, with three trim levels: Elite, Premium and Flagship.
+The LDV Terron 9 was launched in South Africa on September 1, 2025, with three trim levels: Elite, Premium and Flagship.

+Asia

+Pakistan

+The MG U9 was launched in Pakistan in January 2026 with one trim; Explore Pro with the SAIC πPlus 2.5T turbodiesel engine.
+Deliveries started in February 2026.

 Latin America

 Chile

 In Chile, the Terron 9 is marketed as the Maxus All New T90.
 Sales began in September 2025 with two trim levels: GL and GLX.
 At launch, it was unveiled with a Euro 6c 2.5-litre SAIC πPlus engine and reported as the most powerful four-cylinder turbodiesel in its class in the Chilean market.